-- iii.
-Consequently, less research needs to be carried out by voters and results in local elections tend to be based on somewhat better voter information then those of national elections. - C. Other advantages of fiscal federalism over unitary governance follow from the fact that the cost of moving between local jurisdictions is generally lower than that of moving between national jurisdictions. - i.
-Distances are smaller in both spatial and cultural terms.
+- generate a pattern of government service levels that secures greater than majority support. - B. To see this, consider a constitution that called for local and national parliaments to be elected as above and specified areas of policy that would be entirely determined by the local parliaments. - i.
+Such a "federal" system has several advantages over a unitary state. - ii.
+One advantage is that local electorates tend to be better informed about the effectiveness of local government programs and politicians than national ones, because they have more direct experience with both local programs and local administrators. - iii.
+Consequently, less research needs to be carried out by voters and results in local elections tend to be based on somewhat better voter information then those of national elections. - C. Other advantages of fiscal federalism over unitary governance follow from the fact that the cost of moving between local jurisdictions is generally lower than that of moving between national jurisdictions. - Distances are smaller in both spatial and cultural terms.
 Consequently, voters tend to have a broader direct experience with alternative policies, which increases incentives to innovate and copy methods from relatively more effective rivals. - ii.
 Mobility also makes it easier for a minority to avoid bad outcomes from local governments than national governments. - iii.
 Moreover, mobility induces a bit of competition among local governments for residents and other mobile parts of the tax base.
 Mobility implies that "best practices" tend to become better through time. - D. Local electorates tend to be more homogeneous than national electorates for several reasons, including mobility among localities, differences in regional climate and geology, and shared history. - i.
-The greater homogeneity of local demands for public services, regardless of origin, implies that more persons can get more nearly the exact balance of services in areas of local authority than is possible with uniform national provision of the same services. - ii.
-This feature of decentralized democracy tends to generate broad benefits for the electorate as a whole, including national minorities. - iii.
-A supermajority of the national electorate will prefer the pattern that emerges from decentralized policy making to any uniform level provided by the national government. - E. It also bears noting that local governments will find it more difficult to advance the interest of narrow special interest groups whose interests conflict with general local interest. - Preferential policies are generally more difficult to hide at the local level, and mobility allows those disadvantaged by such policies to seek better treatment elsewhere.
+The greater homogeneity of local demands for public services, regardless of origin, implies that more persons can get more nearly the exact balance

-- Moreover, the homogeneous makeup of smaller communities tends to provide fe opportunities for preferential treatment (everyone cannot be treated better than everyone else). - F. Overall, these properties of fiscal federalism suggest that, in at least some cy areas, the interests of both "national minorities" and "national majoritican be simultaneously advanced. - i.
-Variation in service levels among communities, together with mobility and relative lower information costs of policy information, encourage a better alignment of in between the government and the population that is directly served at little or no - ii.
-Federalism (or fiscal federalism), thus, provides a possible method of advancing broad interests of the national electorate. - G. In such policy areas, decentralization encourages a broader menu of ser which more perfectly serves the persons living in the communities served any uniform national level of service can.
-(This is the "economic" case for
+- of services in areas of local authority than is possible with uniform national provision of the same services. - a.
+This feature of decentralized democracy tends to generate broad benefits for the electorate as a whole, including national minorities. - b.
+A supermajority of the national electorate will prefer the pattern that emerges from decentralized policy making to any uniform level provided by the national government. - E. It also bears noting that local governments will find it more difficult to advance the interest of narrow special interest groups whose interests conflict with general local interest. - a.
+Preferential policies are generally more difficult to hide at the local level, and mobility allows those disadvantaged by such policies to seek better treatment elsewhere. - i.
+Moreover, the homogeneous makeup of smaller communities tends to provide fewer opportunities for preferential treatment (everyone cannot be treated better than everyone else). - F. Overall, these properties of fiscal federalism suggest that, in at least some policy areas, the interests of both "national minorities" and "national majorities" can be simultaneously advanced. - i.
+Variation in service levels among communities, together with mobility and relatively lower information costs of policy information, encourage a better alignment of interests between the government and the population that is directly served at little or no cost. - ii.
+Federalism (or fiscal federalism), thus, provides a possible method of advancing the broad interests of the national electorate. - G. In such policy areas, decentralization encourages a broader menu of services, which more perfectly serves the persons living in the communities served than any uniform national level of

 This is implied by W. Oates' (1972, ch.
 2) proof of the decentralization theorem.
-His small book still provides one of the best overviews of the merits of federal systems of governance an economic perspective.
+His small book still provides one of the best overviews of the merits of federal systems of governance from an economic perspective.